 Spring Arbor University offers a rich environment for musical participation.
-Interested students are able to participate in several different kinds of performance ensembles including chamber choir, university singers, concert band, string orchestra, jazz ensemble, flute, saxophone, brass and percussion ensembles; and contemporary-Christian music ensembles.
+Interested students are able to participate in several different kinds of performance ensembles including chamber choir, university singers, concert band, string orchestra, and contemporary-Christian music ensembles.
 Students perform often in chapel and other University events and are in demand in area churches.
 Music scholarships are available to many students, including non-majors, who are active in performance groups and/or accompanying.